If you’ve ever wondered why so much street photography is shot (or edited) to have a high contrast monochrome look, this guest post could be for you.

 It features an insightful theory from Dmitri Tcherbadji; a very keen film shooter who I’ve known for a few years now.

-Maybe you have, but there’ll be plenty of people (aside from me) who can learn a little something here so I’ll shut up, let Dmitri have the floor, and come back with some thoughts afterwards.
+Maybe you have, but there’ll be plenty of people (aside from me) who can learn a little something here so I’ll shut up and let Dmitri have the floor.

 The street photography look

 “One of the questions I had back when I was starting with photography was what’s with the crazy contrast in street photos?

 Due to lack of education on this topic at the time, I attributed it as a genre gimmick.
 It was 2009; the inception of HDR and high-contrast, high-saturation images.
 Crazy was normal back then.